|

 And then you eat and rest and relax!
 Some people do a longer version which includes symbolic hand washing, while others prefer the shorter version.

-On the following morning (there's no prescribed time to start) you must do your Torah studies (unless you attend a Messianic synagogue where the studies are basically done for you).
-Stern's Complete Jewish Bible lists the pertinent Scriptures to read along with the Torah portions.
-The study, if done right, takes at least an hour or more.
+On Saturday morning (there's no prescribed time to start), unless you attend a Messianic synagogue where you are likely to spend a good part of the day, do your own Torah studies.
+Pray.
+Spend time with YHWH/Y'shua.
+Bibles such as Stern's Complete Jewish Bible, lists the pertinent Tanakh and New Testament passages to read along with the Torah portions.
+The study, if done properly, takes at least an hour or more.

-After synagogue, either return home or take a walk in the park, etc., or stick around to fellowship with your family and friends with a potluck lunch that people have brought from their homes.
-Do NOT order "take-out" foods or participate in anything that requires someone else to have to perform work for you (i.e, eating out at some restaurant, or going to the movies where others are earning a paycheck by selling you a ticket).
+After synagogue (or after your Bible studies), stick around to fellowship or return home - or take a walk in the park, etc. Do NOT order "take-out" foods or participate in anything that requires someone else to have to perform work for you (i.e, eating out at some restaurant, or going to the movies where others are earning a paycheck by selling you a ticket).
 If you do, you will be guilty of causing others to work on the Sabbath and of committing commerce!)
 The day, after all, is all about REST for everyone, including as God said, "your donkey" and any other working animals - so if you live on a farm, don't make your animals work, either.

 It doesn't matter whether or not cooks and waiters/waitresses at your favorite restaurant, or theater ticket takers, etc. don't observe YHWH's Sabbath; the point is that you do!
 Every Torah observant believer is supposed to REST on Shabbat.
-If you want to rent movies to watch on Saturday afternoon, rent them on Fridays before Shabbat starts.
-If you go for a drive, try not to go so far that you have to spend money to gas up.
-Don't work in your garden (unless it's to water the plants on extremely hot days where they would be in distress if you ignored them) or paint the house; those things can wait until Sunday.
-The main purpose of Shabbat is REST and relaxation while remembering, above all, to concentrate on YHWH your God.
+If you want to rent some nice movies for the kids to watch on Saturday afternoon, obtain them before Shabbat begins.
+Don't work in your garden (unless it's to water the plants on extremely hot days where they would be in distress if you ignored them) or throw wild parties.
+Don't do housework; it can wait until Sunday.
+It cannot be stressed enough that the main purpose of Shabbat is REST and relaxation while remembering, above all, to concentrate on, and to keep nurturing your relationshnip with YHWH your God.
+Shabbat is your "date" with Him every Saturday!

 While there are, of course, some circumstances where we are forced to spend money (i.e., your child suddenly has a bad fever and you either need to go to the emergency room or your local pharmacy, etc.) the point is to try to follow the "rest" command as much as possible.